jdauphant/ansible-role-nginx/README.md

 Examples
 ========

-## 1) Install nginx with HTTP directives of choice, but with no sites configured and no additionnal configuration:
+## 1) Install nginx with HTTP directives of choice, but with no sites configured and no additional configuration:

 ```yaml
 - hosts: all